amolabs/docs/qs_val.md

 [Installation](https://github.com/amolabs/amo-client-go#installation) section
 in amo-client-go document to install `amocli` in proper way.

-We assume you possess the account key (`myval` for amocli username, `D2CC7F160874AF06027A09DC0E8DC67E85E6D704` for address) and necessary AMO coins.
+We assume you possess the account key (`myval` for amocli key username, `D2CC7F160874AF06027A09DC0E8DC67E85E6D704` for address) and necessary AMO coins.
 Now, you need to send a `stake` transaction to the blockchain.
 For the `stake` transaction you need a validator public key.
 This process is equivalent